antonc42/cs406-project/DOC.md

 # Install BIND

 **All remaining steps should be done with the non-root user account.
-See [Prerequisites section](#prerequisites) for logging into the non-root account.**
+See Prerequisites section for logging into the non-root account.**

 ## Download and Verify

-1. Go to the Internet Systems Consortium website in the downloads section: [https://www.isc.org/downloads/](https://www.isc.org/downloads/).
+1. Go to the Internet Systems Consortium (ISC) website in the downloads section: [https://www.isc.org/downloads/](https://www.isc.org/downloads/).
 Click on the 'BIND' option under 'Downloads' to expand the available downloads.
 Click on the Download button for the 'Current-Stable' release.
 ![isc downloads](images/isc-site-001.png)

 <div class="page-break"></div>